irmen/prog8/docs/source/programming.rst

 .. warning::
     this behavior may change in a future version so that subsequent runs always use the same initial values

-This only works for simple types, *and not for string variables and arrays*.
-It is assumed these are left unchanged by the program.
-If you do modify them in-place, you should take care yourself that they work as expected when the program is restarted.
-(This is an optimization choice to avoid having to store two copies of every string and array)

 Loops